NCIS season 17

 The seventeenth season of NCIS, an American police procedural drama television series, originally aired on CBS from September 24, 2019 through April 14, 2020.
 The season was produced by Belisarius Productions and CBS Television Studios.
-The season contained 20 episodes, due to the COVID-19 pandemic.
+The season only contained 20 episodes, due to the COVID-19 pandemic.
+This is the first, and so far only, season in the series to not end in the usual May.
+It’s also the first season to not feature Joe Spano as Tobias Fornell.

 NCIS revolves around a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the U.S. Navy and Marine Corps.

 In May 2020, CBS renewed the series for an eighteenth season.